bacor/gatsby-source-orcid-publications/README.md

 # `gatsby-source-publications`

-[Gatsby](https://gatsbyjs.com/) source plugin to pull publications from bibtex, DOIs, or [ORCID](https://orcid.org/) and format them using [Citation.js](https://citation.js.org/).
+[Gatsby](https://gatsbyjs.com/) source plugin to pull publications from a wide range of sources, such as bibtex, DOIs,[ORCID](https://orcid.org/), pubmed, Refworks, Wikidata — heavily building on  [Citation.js](https://citation.js.org/).
 The key features:

-- Pull publications from multiple sources: BibTex, DOIs and ORCID.
+- Pull publications from many types of sources: BibTex, DOIs, ORCID, pubmed, RIS, ISBN, Wikidata, Refer, and Refworks.
+Basically, if there is a citation-js plugin for it, you can add it.
 - Formatted bibliography using custom citation styles
 - Query publications in GraphQL
 - Easily filter which publications are added to the graph